selwynpolit/d9book/book/development.md

 ## DDEV

 For local Docker container development on any platform, there is no better tool than DDEV.
-This is a [well-documented](https://ddev.readthedocs.io/en/stable/), [well-supported](https://ddev.readthedocs.io/en/stable/#support-and-user-contributed-documentation) tool by the Amazing Randy Fey.
+This is a [well-documented](https://ddev.readthedocs.io/en/stable/), [well-supported](https://ddev.readthedocs.io/en/stable/#support-and-user-contributed-documentation) tool by the Amazing Randy Fay.
 You can get help from him on [Discord](https://discord.gg/hCZFfAMc5k) almost instantly.

 From the docs: